opentoken-io/opentoken/doc/account.md

 Configuration
 -------------

-The `account` options in `config.json` allow you to set how long an account is viable at times during it's lifespan.
-There are current only settings for `initiate` and `complete`.
-We want the lifetime for an initial account creation to be short so we can clean up accounts which haven't been completed and won't have numerous files sitting in [storage].
-Also, we set a `complete` account to 6 months; to comply with PCI standards.
+The `account` options in `config.json` allow you to set how long an account is viable at times during its lifespan.
+There are currently only settings for `initiate` and `complete`.
+We want the lifetime for an initial account creation to be short so we can clean up accounts which haven't been completed and we won't have numerous files sitting in [storage].
+Also, we set a `complete` account to expoire in 6 months; to comply with PCI standards.

 The object assigned to each account section is passed into the OtDate object to set the expires for each lifetime.